(Image: Hopkins, frame from response to String Quartet No 1 by Judith Weir)

 This application aims to address concerns in ACE feedback d 14.08.25 *

-Venues identify young people as under-represented in their audiences, and see a potential for the project to engage with this group, which I plan to help reach by offering practical, hands-on free workshops aimed at 16-19s.
+Venues identify young people as under-represented in their audiences, and see a potential for the project to engage with this group.
+I plan to help reach them by offering practical, hands-on workshops aimed at 16-19s.

-In consultation with local contacts in this age range or involved in provision, I envisage 1 workshop per venue for 10-15 people, with no previous experience necessary.
+In consultation with local contacts in this age range or with people working with them, I envisage 1 workshop per venue for 10-15 people, with no previous experience necessary.
 Participants use craft and live cinema tools (eg Isadora software) to make their own moving images, or remix mine, in a way that reflects the creative workflow of the films, and responds to the same music.
 The aim is to enhance people’s encounter with and interpretation of the films and soundworlds, and at the same time help develop their own skills (an immediate short-term impact that can be measured in the workshop.)

-Venues will host workshops on site, reaching out to people in advance through S&M, NMC and general marketing but also through local networks:
+Venues will host workshops on site, marketing to people in advance alongside S&M and NMC, but also reaching out through specific local networks:

 Depot Lewes